On Supports for graphs of bounded genus: Applications

 \begin{definition}[Vertex Cover] Let $(X,\mathcal{S})$ be a hypergraph.
 For the intersection graph $I(\mathcal{S})$, a set $\mathcal{C}\subseteq\mathcal{S}$ is a Vertex Cover if for each edge in $I(\mathcal{S})$ at least one of its end-points is in $\mathcal{C}$.
 The goal is to find a vertex cover of minimum cardinality. \end{definition}

 In abstract set systems, there is essentially no difference between the dual pairs of problems Point Packing/Set Packing, or Hitting Set/Set Cover.
-The Set Packing problem contains as a special case, the Independent Set problem on graphs, and is therefore hard to approximate beyond $n^{1-\epsilon}$ for any $\epsilon>0$ unless NP$=$ZPP~\cite{hastad1999clique}, and the Set Cover problem admits an $O(\log n)$-approximation~\cite{chvatal1979greedy,lov1975notdef}, and that this is tight~\cite{feige1998threshold}.
+The Set Packing problem contains as a special case, the Independent Set problem on graphs, and due to~\cite{hastad1999clique}, the problem is therefore hard to approximate beyond $n^{1-\epsilon}$ for any $\epsilon>0$ unless NP$=$ZPP.
+Further, the Set Cover problem admits an $O(\log n)$-approximation, see for example~\cite{chvatal1979greedy,lov1975notdef}, and that this is tight due to~\cite{feige1998threshold}.

 In geometric settings however, a problem and its dual may be quite different.
-For example, there exists a QPTAS\footnote{A QPTAS is an algorithm whose approximation guarantee is the same as a PTAS, but whose running time is allowed to be a quasi-polynomial in the input, i.e., of the form $2^{polylog(n)}$.} for the problem of covering a set of points in the plane with disks~\cite{mustafa2015quasi}, but such a result is not known for the Hitting Set variant of the problem.
+For example,~\cite{mustafa2015quasi} showed that there exists a QPTAS\footnote{A QPTAS is an algorithm whose approximation guarantee is the same as a PTAS, but whose running time is allowed to be a quasi-polynomial in the input, i.e., of the form $2^{polylog(n)}$.} for the problem of covering a set of points in the plane with disks, but such a result is not known for the Hitting Set variant of the problem.

 Our results, in combination with previous work, imply PTAS for a general class of geometric hypergraphs in the plane, or on an oriented surface of bounded genus.